Close Menu

 So often, alcoholism and the abuse of drugs occurs along with mental condition, like anxiety or depression.
 People will often state that they use alcohol or drugs as medication for their mental symptoms.
 Obviously, this is not a good idea.
 Because there are medications that your doctor can use to treat your mental symptoms.
 Medications from the doctor are actually made to help you deal with your mental symptoms, instead of mask them.

 It is better to seek treatment from a doctor, than it is to use illegal drugs.
 Even alcohol is only a temporary solution for mental symptoms.
-Proper medical treatment gives you a much better chance of recovering from mental symptoms.
+Proper medical treatment gives you a much better chance dealing with mental symptoms.
 It also gives you evidence for your SSD case.
 In order to win SSD benefits, you must prove your mental illness falls under one of SSA’s rules.

 Without medical evidence, it will be impossible to prove you severe mental health symptoms.
 You must have a doctor, counselor or psychologist who can confirm your mental illness.
 They must also state that your symptoms prevent you from working.
-If you don’t have money, then you will need to look for free mental health services.
+If you don’t have money to pay for counseling, then you will need to look for free mental health services.

 Additionally, the SSA can send you to see one of their doctors who can examine you for mental health conditions.
-These doctors cannot treat your condition, but they can give evidence to the SSA that you have severe symptoms.
-Find out more information about the SSA’s mental health exam.
+These doctors cannot treat your condition.
+However, they can explain your severe symptoms to the SSA.
+Find out about the SSA’s mental health exam.

 WHAT WE DO TO HELP YOU WIN BENEFITS